htuomola/htuomola.github.com/_posts/2014-08-18-using-azure-ad-groups-as-roles-with-owin.markdown

 featured: true
 ---

+*Update 23.2.2015: Group memberships are now included in the access token and you might want to consider using the new Application Roles functionality instead.
+Check the [new blog post](/blog/2015/02/23/using-azure-ad-groups-just-got-easier/ "Using Azure AD groups just got easier - and you get roles too") for info.*

 I've been working with Azure Active Directory and claims-based authentication on several occasions lately.
 I like the model and where it's all going but the fast development pace of Azure AD combined with the ever-changing ASP.net authentication introduces some new problems from time to time.

 One such problem on what I didn't find good documentation or a blog post on was how to do group-based authorization in Azure AD.
 Azure AD has had the concept of groups for a while now and especially in an enterprise scenario they're a common way to restrict access to resources.